School Board Member

 Are you considering public service on your local board of education?
-Running for your local school board can be exciting and at times challenging experience.
+Running for your local school board can be an exciting and at times challenging experience.

 CABE’s Candidate Online Resource Kit provides important resources for anyone considering running for their local board of education.

-What all prospective school board members should know
+What all prospective school board members should know.

 Commitment to Public Education

 Community service is a civic duty.
-Serving on a public board of education requires a commitment of energy, time and talent.
+Serving on a public board of education requires a commitment of energy, time, and talent.
 The school board works as a team to help children and adult students in your community.

 The men and women elected to represent their communities on Connecticut’s school boards provide valuable leadership to public schools.